spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-streams/9-function-composition.md

 - When the Spring Cloud Stream application is of type `Sink`, the composed function is applied before the sink `input`.

-To apply the `upper` function and then the `concat` function, the property needs to be set as:
+To apply the `upper` function and then the `concat` function, the property needs to be set as follows:

 ```
 spring.cloud.stream.function.definition=upper|concat